AnthonyBloomer/nrscrapy/README.md

             yield response.follow(a, callback=self.parse)
 ```

-To monitor this Spider using New Relic, we just need to add three additional lines of code!
+To add basic instrumentation using the New Relic Python agent, we just need to add three additional lines of code!

 ``` python
 import newrelic.agent
 newrelic.agent.initialize('newrelic.ini')